 New hires

-If contributions haven't started yet for a new hire, they may not yet be eligible to enroll per your company's plan settings.
-This could also be because the new hire enrolled after your payroll admin already ran payroll for the pay period.
+Important: If contributions have not started for a new hire, they may not be eligible to enroll yet, or they may have enrolled after payroll was run for the pay period.

 Change contributions or policy settings